Sustainable development and inclusion

 Food waste

-To avoid food waste, all leftover food is collected by La Tablée des Chefs, a non-profit organization dedicated to combating food insecurity.
-They play an essential role by redistributing the recovered food surplus to local community organizations.
+To avoid food waste, surplus food is recovered by La Tablée des Chefs, a non-profit organization that plays a vital role in redistributing recovered food to local community organizations, thereby helping to fight food insecurity.
+Demander à ChatGPT

-The Decoder-Medallion features our "FNF" emblem in a calligraphy style typical of the era.
-It is also made of wood, compostable, and manufactured in Quebec.
+The Medallion is made of wood, compostable, and manufactured in Quebec.